 Anthropology and Social Change

-We believe that anthropologists should analyze, discuss, and explore the possible; that they should research alternative institutions; that they need to collectively reflect and debate the dilemmas of other possible worlds.
+Alongside talented faculty, MA and PhD students analyze, discuss, and explore the possible; they research alternative institutions; they collectively reflect and debate the dilemmas of other possible worlds.
 This collective effort of understanding "real utopias" takes the form of analytic and ethnographic study of existing alternatives in the present.